-An enforceable Patent is the key to effective Commercialization/Out-Licensing of any technology.
-No matter how good a technology is, if the description of the technical subject matter is not enabling or fails to disclose all necessary embodiments, and in case the claims are narrowly drafted and do not gain support from the specification, the worth of the technology is insignificant.
+An enforceable Patent is key to effective Commercialization/Out-Licensing of any technology.
+No matter how ground breaking a technology is, if the description of the technical subject matter is not enabling or fails to disclose all necessary embodiments, or even, if the claims are narrowly drafted and do not gain support from the specification, the worth of the technology could be insignificant.

-K&K offers quality and consistent patent preparation services for all its clients to help maximize their returns from the IP.
-IIPRD’s Clientele comprises of leading and growing patent law firms, corporates, individual practitioners, research institutions and inventors.
-IIPRD offers customized patent preparation services to best suit each client’s existing and best drafting strategies.
-Our patent drafting experts include technologists having advanced degrees and extensive experience across technology domains including Chemical, Biotechnology, Pharmaceuticals, Electronics, Electrical, Software, and Mechanical.
-K&K , through its stringent confidential policies and practices, assures compliance to quality standards and complete confidentiality of client’s disclosure.
+K&K offers quality and consistent patent preparation services for its clients to help maximize returns from the IP.
+IIPRD’s and K&K Clientele comprises leading and growing patent law firms, corporates, individual practitioners, research institutions and acclaimed inventors.
+K&K offers customized patent drafting to best suit each client’s needs.
+Our patent experts include technologists with advanced degrees and extensive experience across technology domains including, but not limited to, Chemical, Biotechnology, Pharmaceuticals, Electronics, Electrical, Software and Mechanical.
+We at K&K , through our stringent confidential policies and practices, assure compliance to the best quality standards along with complete confidentiality of our client’s disclosure.

 Our Patent Preparation Services include:

-Khurana & Khurana (K&K) provides efficient patent filing services to Indian and International Corporates, Individual inventors and Law Firms.
-K&K has proved itself as one of the fastest filing reporting to the respective clients.
-We diligently monitor all deadlines taking necessary steps.
+Khurana & Khurana (K&K) provides efficient patent filing services to Indian and International Corporates, Individual Inventors and Law Firms.
+K&K has proved itself as one of the fastest filings and reporting to the respective clients.
+We diligently monitor all deadlines and take necessary steps.

-Convention Application- is an application which claims a priority based on a same or substantially same invention(s) filed in one or more of the convention countries in accordance with Paris convention.
-The application must be filed within 12 months from the date of first application in the convention country.
+Convention Application- is an application that claims a priority based on the same or substantially same invention(s) filed in one or more of the convention countries in accordance with the Paris Convention.
+The application must be filed within 12 months from the date of the first application in the convention country.

-The preparation of responses during the prosecution phase requires an in-depth analysis of the invention along with the prior arts taking into consideration the patentability criterions.
-The First Examination Report (FER) is issued ordinarily within 12 months of filing Request for Examination, provided the Application is published at the Indian Patent Journal.
+The preparation of responses during the prosecution phase necessitates an in-depth analysis of the invention along with the prior arts, taking into consideration the patentability criteria.
+The First Examination Report (FER) is issued ordinarily within 12 months of filing the Request for Examination, provided the Application is published in the Indian Patent Journal.

 Our prosecution services include: